 One unique problem with analyzing language is that each concept or word has multiple forms, such as walk, walked, and walking.
-Often we want to strip these affixes off the text data collected to be able to combine words with similar meanings for analysis, and this process is called stemming.
+A researcher may want to strip these affixes off the text data collected to be able to combine words with similar meanings for analysis, a process called stemming.
 We stemmed the data to create the Processed column.
 You can try stemming any document at https://text-processing.com/demo/stem/, which is a website devoted to different options available for creating root word forms.
 We used the English option under the Snowball stemmer when stemming our data.
 However, we knew that automatic stemming is not a perfect process.
 For example, scientist is a person who studies science, and likely should be combined into a global science word form.
-As you can see if you try the example option on the text processing webpage, this word does not change when processed through the stemmer.
+If you try the example option on the text processing webpage, this word does not change when processed through the stemmer.
 We handled these unique word forms in the next stage of analysis by making sure all word forms were included in our dictionary.